-As long as the short-term rating on SCH is 'A-1+', there will be no limit established in the amounts held in the treasury account.
+As long as the short-term rating on SCH is 'A-1+', there will be no limit established for the amounts held in the treasury account.

-If the rating of SCH is downgraded below 'A-1+' and the amounts held in the treasury account exceed 20% of the outstanding amount of the notes, the trustee will open a new bank account (the excess funds account) with an 'A-1+' rated entity, where this excess will be deposited.
+If the rating on SCH falls below 'A-1+' to A-1, and the amounts held in the treasury account at SCH exceed 20% of the outstanding amount of the notes, the trustee will notify Standard & Poor's.
+Subject to confirmation by Standard & Poor's, the trustee will seek a first-demand guarantee from an 'A-1+' rated entity on the excess of funds or open a new bank account (the excess funds account) with an 'A-1+' rated entity, where this excess will be deposited.